Apple M5 vs M4, M3, M2, M1 (+Pro/Max/Ultra): Full Comparison!

 Apple has ingeniously designed its M-series CPUs to function like legos, allowing them to pair up and create more formidable chips.
 For instance, the M-Ultra chips are essentially two M-Max CPUs combined, effectively doubling their resources to challenge every Intel and AMD CPU.
 However, today’s focus isn’t on Team Blue and Team Red; instead, we’re comparing all four generations of M-series processors.

-Additionally, we’ll provide projected scores for the M4 Pro, M4 Max, and M4 Ultra processors.
+Additionally, we’ll provide projected scores for the Apple M5 Pro, M5 Max, and M5 Ultra, and of course for the missing M4 Ultra.
 Let’s go!

 [01/2025] Updated: Added Apple M4 (8-core CPU), M4 (10-core CPU), M4 Pro (12-core CPU), M4 Pro (14-core CPU), M4 Max (14-core CPU), and M4 Max (16-core CPU)